 Self-hosted runners execute Jobs directly on machines you manage and control.
 While this flexibility is useful, it introduces significant security risks, as GitHub explicitly warns in their documentation.
 Runners are non-ephemeral by default, meaning the environment persists between Jobs.
 If a workflow is compromised, attackers may install background processes, tamper with the environment, or leave behind persistent malware.

 To reduce the attack surface, organizations should isolate runners by trust level, using runner groups to prevent public repositories from sharing infrastructure with private ones.
-Self-hosted runners should never be used with public repositories.
+Self-hosted runners should not be used with public repositories.
 Doing so exposes the runner to untrusted code, including Workflows from forks or pull requests.
 An attacker could submit a malicious workflow that executes arbitrary code on your infrastructure.

 When self-hosted runners are used, they should be instrumented as sensitive production infrastructure: monitor processes, log activity, and inspect behavior for signs of compromise.
 Wherever possible, use ephemeral infrastructure that tears down after each Job to minimize persistence opportunities.
-Consider limiting network egress, only allowing outbound connections to known and trusted destinations.

 Finally, when Workflows connect to downstream systems, avoid long-lived secrets.
 GitHub supports OpenID Connect (OIDC), which allows Workflows to authenticate with cloud providers using short-lived, identity-bound tokens.
 This reduces credential risk and helps enforce fine-grained access control across your CI/CD pipeline.